lambdamikel/picoram2090/README.md

 currently active bank does not require any copying, but merely changing the value of the "active bank" variable.

-PicoRAM offers 16 banks that can be selected via the GUI (OK Button), or by programm (extended op-code `70x`), and a few temporary banks that are used for extended op-codes (see below).
+PicoRAM offers 16 banks that can be selected via the UI (OK Button), or by programm (extended op-code `70x`), and a few temporary banks that are used for extended op-codes (see below).